 How long do they last?

 While solar panels can last 25 to 30 years or more, inverters generally have a shorter life, due to more rapidly aging components.
-A common source of failure in inverters is the electro-mechanical wear on the condenser the inverter.
-The electrolyte condensers have a shorter lifetime and age faster than dry components, said Solar Harmonics.
+A common source of failure in inverters is the electro-mechanical wear on the capacitor in the inverter.
+The electrolyte capacitors have a shorter lifetime and age faster than dry components, said Solar Harmonics.

 EnergySage said that a typical centralized residential string inverter will last about 10-15 years, and thus will need to be replaced at some point during the panels’ life.